thefo66/Cannabis-Supply-Chain-Traceability/README.md

 # Cannabis Supply Chain Traceability

-_Disclaimer: This document, and all contents of this repository are currently in the process of being released.
-All content, files, and licenses are subject to change. - 2016-03-18_
+_Disclaimer: This document, and all contents of this repository are currently in the process of obtaining feedback and being released.
+All content, files, and licenses are subject to change. - 2016-03-21_

+Cannabis supply chain traceability in an Open Cannabis System.

 ## Problem this Solves